 For further information on how to make a contribution to the Rider Achievement-Charlotte W. Newcombe Scholarship Fund, please visit alumni.rider.edu/givetonewcombe.

 Independent College Fund of New Jersey

 Rider University continues to benefit from generous corporate and foundation support given through the Independent College Fund of New Jersey.
 Begun in 1953, the Fund makes a single, united annual request to corporations and foundations on behalf of the 14 member colleges.
-For almost 60 years, the Fund has continued to secure corporate financial support for the State’s independent colleges and to promote a greater understanding of the importance of maintaining the opportunity for choice between public and private education.
+For 60 years, the Fund has continued to secure corporate financial support for the State’s independent colleges and to promote a greater understanding of the importance of maintaining the opportunity for choice between public and private education.

 The Independent College Fund of New Jersey represents all of the State’s fully accredited, privately controlled colleges and universities, except those that are engaged primarily in religious studies.